seanparsons/doorbell/README.md

 potentially I might add to this so that something in the house still warns us because sometimes there is a large delay until the notification arrives.

-There's some S3 integration for uploading a picture taken with a camera, but that needs fixing currently.

 #### How does it work?

 All the app does is run the rtl_433 command line tool in its listen mode, then watches the output for certain strings that match the hardware doorbell.
-Once one of those is seen (modulo some deduplication detection) it then snaps a pic, uploads that to S3 and fires off the notification to Pushover.
+Once one of those is seen (modulo some deduplication detection) it then plays a sound and fires off the notification to Pushover.

+#### Also

+Doorbell sound comes from here: [http://www.orangefreesounds.com/door-chime-sound/](http://www.orangefreesounds.com/door-chime-sound/)